amd/ZenDNN/docs/logging.md

 ## Profile Logs

 ZenDNN provides detailed profiling logs to monitor context creation time, kernel execution time, and operator performance.
-These logs are enabled by setting the `ZENDNNL_PROFILE_LOG_LEVEL` and `ZENDNNL_ENABLE_PROFILER` environment variable.
+These logs are enabled by setting the `ZENDNNL_PROFILE_LOG_LEVEL` and `ZENDNNL_ENABLE_PROFILER` environment variables.

 ### Enabling Profile Logs
 To enable profiling logs, set the log level for the `PROFILE` module to verbose (4):